History

 dyrbit1

-Read about the people involved, who they were, what they were accused of, and what their punishment was.
+Read about the people involved, who they were, what they were accused of, and what their punishments were.
 The award-winning exhibition in Holmavik presents the history of witch-hunts in 17th century Iceland as well as various aspects of magic from younger sources.

-Read about the people involved, who they were, what they were accused of, and what their punishment was.
+Read about the people involved, who they were, what they were accused of, and what their punishments were.
 The award-winning exhibition in Holmavik presents the history of witch-hunts in 17th century Iceland as well as various aspects of magic from younger sources.

 "1674: Böðvar Þorsteinsson burnt at Þingvellir after having admitted that he had prevented a ship in Snæfellsnes from fishing."